 Civic duty.
 In 2011, First Lady Michelle Obama and Dr. Jill Biden started the Joining Forces program to raise awareness of “the service, sacrifice, and needs of military families” in three areas: employment, education, and wellness.

 Employers have rallied around former service members and their families through the program.
-More than 50 companies of all sizes have pledged to hire 110,000 veterans and military spouses over the next five years.
+Since then, more than 1.2 million veterans and military spouses have been hired or trained, and this year, leading tech companies have pledged to hire more than 110,000 veterans and military spouses over the next five years.
 But the benefits of hiring a veteran go far beyond answering a patriotic call.

 Diversity of viewpoints and experience.
 A 2015 report from Bersin by Deloitte called hiring a veteran “both the right thing to do and a smart move to make.”
 One of the less obvious reasons the report brings to light is that veteran employment helps with diversity and inclusion, a big push in many companies recently.